Melinda Caroll, Founder/CEO

 David Kauahikaua, Board Vice-President

-David and Melinda Caroll have produced over 40 music projects and albums together, including 16 CD’s for Girl Scouts of the USA, plus they have co-produced numerous other children’s original music, including Songs for Change in 2018 and Keiki Songs for Change, 2019.
+David and Melinda Caroll have produced over fifty music projects and albums together, including sixteen albums for Girl Scouts of the USA, plus they have co-produced numerous other children’s original music, including Songs for Change in 2018 and Keiki Songs for Change, 2019.
 Currently, David helps people realize their musical visions through programming, arranging and producing their songs.
 Check out his discography.

 Reneʻ Ruch, Board Secretary/Treasurer